Farama-Foundation/Arcade-Learning-Environment/docs/multi-agent-environments.md

 env.close()
 ```

-### Games Overview
+## Games Overview

-Most games have two players, with the exception of Warlords and a couple of Pong variations which have four players.
+Most games have two players, except for Warlords and a couple of Pong variations which have four players.

-### Environment Details
+## Environment Details

 The ALE has been studied extensively and a few notable problems have been identified:

 * **Determinism**: The Atari console is deterministic, and so agents can theoretically memorize precise sequences of actions that will maximize the end score.
 This is not ideal, so we encourage the use of [SuperSuit's](https://github.com/Farama-Foundation/SuperSuit) `sticky_actions` wrapper (example below).
 This is the recommended approach of  *"Machado et al. (2018), "Revisiting the Arcade Learning Environment: Evaluation Protocols and Open Problems for General Agents"*
 * **Frame flickering**: Atari games often do not render every sprite every frame due to hardware restrictions.
 Instead, sprites (such as the knights in Joust) are sometimes rendered every other frame or even (in Wizard of Wor) every 3 frames.
 The standard way of handling this computing the pixel-wise maximum of the previous 2 observations (see example below for implementation).

-### Preprocessing
+## Preprocessing

 We encourage the use of the [supersuit](https://github.com/Farama-Foundation/SuperSuit) library for preprocessing.
 The unique dependencies for this set of environments can be installed via: